-For that reason, it's always a good idea to store 30 or 40-percent of your earnings with your hobby in a savings account.
+For that reason, it's always a good idea to store 30 or 40-percent of your earnings with your hobby income in a savings account.
 That way, if you owe anything next year you can use it to pay back your taxes.

 3. How Much Time Have You Spent On The Hobby Business?

-Of course, there always comes a time where people consider turning a hobby into a full-blown business.
+Of course, there always comes a time where people consider turning a hobby income into a full-blown business.
 They wonder what it might take to pull that off.
 How can you determine whether it's the right move to make?
 To answer that question, just look at your past year of work.
 Have you been treating and conducting a hobby business?

 Do you receive payment for every time you perform the hobby or is it just every so often that you get paid?
-More importantly, how much time have you spent on the hobby?
+More importantly, how much time have you spent on the business or hobby?
 The more time and energy you've put into it, the more successful that you'll be.

 How Should You Approach Hobby Deductions?

 Generally speaking, you'll be allowed to deduct certain expenses that are relative to the hobby.
-There are two terms that you should know in regards to hobby expenses: necessary and ordinary.
+There are two terms that you should know in regards to hobby income and expenses: necessary and ordinary.
 Necessary expenses are the spendings on things that are required to perform the hobby such as a camera for photography, painting supplies for painters, etc.

 Ordinary expenses are those that are generally accepted as an expense for the activity such as a lighting kit for photography or buying Microsoft Word for freelance writing.
 However, there are certainly limits to these expenses.
 You're only allowed to list several hobby expenses that are equal to or less than your hobby's income for the year.